ansible-collections/ansible.netcommon/docs/ansible.netcommon.netconf_config_module.rst

                     <b>content</b>
                     <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                     <div style="font-size: small">
-                        <span style="color: purple">string</span>
+                        <span style="color: purple">raw</span>
                     </div>
                 </td>
                 <td>
                 </td>
                 <td>
-                        <div>The configuration data as defined by the device&#x27;s data models, the value can be either in xml string format or text format.
-The format of the configuration should be supported by remote Netconf server.
-If the value of <code>content</code> option is in <em>xml</em> format in that case the xml value should have <em>config</em> as root tag.</div>
+                        <div>The configuration data as defined by the device&#x27;s data models, the value can be either in xml string format or text format or python dictionary representation of JSON format.</div>
+                        <div>In case of json string format it will be converted to the corresponding xml string using xmltodict library before pushing onto the remote host.</div>
+                        <div>In case the value of this option isn <em>text</em> format the format should be supported by remote Netconf server.</div>
+                        <div>If the value of <code>content</code> option is in <em>xml</em> format in that case the xml value should have <em>config</em> as root tag.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: xml</div>
                 </td>
             </tr>